1990 - Developments in the sport of BMX.

 211 moto's x 3 gives 633 moto's were run, 60 - 1/8 finals, 65 - ¼ finals, 62 - semi finals and 34 finals.
 In total 854 races (equal amount of gate drops, practice not included!)

 Announcers during this event were Hans de Vries (NL), Paul Roberts (GB) and Michel Lemal (B).
 Spectators were informed in Dutch, English, French and German.
+The official opening of the event was done by the 3 riders finishing 1st, 2nd and 3rd. at the 1989 Worlds in Brisbane - Australia, Eric Minozzi (France), Bas de Bever and Nico Does (both from Holland).

 As during all E.C.C. event 2 doctors were present, Md.
 Jan Rijntjens and local Md.
 Tinselboer.
 Both doctors were leading the 12 people from the local Red Cross organization, who were located on and around the track.